 Other related services such as speech, physical and occupational therapy, are available where need is indicated in the Individualized Education Plan.

 A transition meeting takes place at the sending school for all incoming students.
 A Smith school representative participates in the meeting to help plan services for students entering Smith Vocational and Agricultural High School.

 Jessica Moulton, Special Education Department Head/Special Education Teacher

 Linda Kelley, Administrative Assistant

 Suzanne Warren, Speech and Language Pathologist

 If you have concerns regarding your child’s IEP please contact the special education liaison.
-If you have questions or concerns regarding the special education process, testing, or would like to discuss referral for a special education evaluation, please contact Student and Career Services at (413)587-1414 ext.
+If you have questions or concerns regarding the special education process, testing, or would like to discuss referral for a special education evaluation, please contact Student Services at (413)587-1414 ext.
 3402.

 *All special education programs and services are determined by the IEP team; students cannot select into these courses during the course selection process.